 Before Hurricane Katrina, the State's economy was stable and growing.
-Tax revenues increased by approximately 7% in FY 2005, and for the first time since 1987, more debt was retired than was issued.1 In contrast, because of this extraordinary disaster, FY 2006 was expected to show a decrease in personal income and sale tax receipts, ad valorem taxes, gaming taxes, and other revenues.
+Tax revenues increased by approximately 7 percent in FY 2005, and for the first time since 1987, the state retired more debt than it issued.3 In contrast, because of this extraordinary disaster, FY 2006 was expected to show a decrease in personal income and sale tax receipts, ad valorem taxes, gaming taxes, and other revenues.
 In addition, because of the significant housing, business, and infrastructure damage along the Gulf Coast, the structural deficit created by already aging infrastructure was expected to increase resulting in possible tax increases.
-The Governor, Legislative leaders and others in state government came together to plan the best course of action and limit the potentially catastrophic financial damage to taxpayers.
-However, to date Mississippi revenue growth "has surpassed even our most optimistic expectations."2 It appears that the Legislature will have more than \$190 million more than originally estimated for FY 2007 and might have as much as \$250 million more than expected for FY 2008 through increased State revenues.
-According to recent reports from the Treasurer's Office, all areas of tax collections are higher than previously projected.
+The Governor, Legislative leaders and others in state government came together to plan the best course of action and limit the potentially catastrophic financial damage to taxpayers; however, to date Mississippi revenue growth "has surpassed even our most optimistic expectations."
+It appears that the Legislature will have more than \$190 million above original projections for FY 2007 and might have as much as \$250 million more than expected for FY 2008 through increased State revenues.
+According to recent reports from the Treasurer's Office, all areas of tax collection are higher than previously projected.